Title and statement of responsibility area

 Name of creator

 Grad had several personal experiences of “bio-energy” during his childhood and young adult life.
-These experiences sparked his interest in psychology and led to his study with Wilhelm Reich.
+These experiences led to his work with Wilhelm Reich.
 Soon after obtaining his Ph.D. in 1949, Grad met Reich in Rangeley, Maine.
 This visit affected Grad strongly and when he returned to Montréal he decided to run his own studies on life energy parallel to his paid research in gerontology at the Allan Memorial Institute of Psychiatry at McGill University.
 Grad continued to visit Reich up to, and including, Reich’s trial in 1956.